MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.3.5_
+- Fixes a bug where fields could be incorrectly read when the final character was escaped when reading with `CsvStyle.Escaped`.

 _1.3.4_
 - Adds `CsvSchema.Dynamic` which treats CSV data as having "variant" type.
 This can be useful when processing CSV data where the field type might change from row to row.